brianma94/Esteganography-PNG/README.md

 It is a Python script that permits to encode or decode a message into PNG images.
 Doesn't matter if it uses RGB or RGBA to set the pixels.
 It works in both.
 It uses the LSB-Algorythm.

-Is it necessary the following libraries to execute the script:
+It is necessary the following libraries to execute the script:

 - Image from PIL
 - sys